cstrawberry/predictive-universe/docs/paper/related/area_law_spap_qecc.md

     $$
     C_{\max} = c_{\text{geom}}^{(3D)} \ln 2 \quad (5.1)
     $$
 *   **Justification:** This hypothesis posits a fundamental consistency condition required by the Principle of Compression Efficiency (PCE).
 The boundary degrees of freedom, operating at their maximum ND-RID limited capacity $C_{max}$ per link, must be able to fully account for or process the information related to the irreducible erasure events ($k_B \ln 2$ entropy, corresponding to $\ln 2$ nats of information loss per event) occurring in the bulk region they encode ($c_{geom}^{(3D)}$ events per boundary link area $\ell^2$).
 If $C_{max}$ were less than the erasure rate density, information related to bulk processes would be irretrievably lost at the boundary, violating the QECC property (Assumption 2.2) needed for coherent prediction and potentially leading to inconsistencies penalized by PCE.
 If $C_{max}$ were greater, it would imply excess capacity, an inefficient use of resources disfavored by PCE.
-Thus, PCE drives the system towards an equilibrium where the boundary channel capacity matches the irreducible information processing load imposed by the bulk dynamics, leading to the balance expressed in Eq.
-(5.1).
+Thus, PCE drives the system towards an equilibrium where the boundary channel capacity matches the irreducible information processing load imposed by the bulk dynamics, leading to the balance expressed in Equation (5.1).
 This hypothesis connects the microscopic irreversibility cost ($\ln 2$) to the macroscopic channel limit ($C_{max}$) via the emergent geometry ($c_{geom}^{(3D)}$).
 We proceed conditional on this hypothesis.

 **6. Emergent Planck Length from PU Consistency**